 -

-The documents posted at this website are also available for viewing in person at the PDS Department, located at our TEMPORARY LOCATION on the third-floor of Health and Human Services Building at 855 S. Dubuque St. in Iowa City, Iowa.
+The documents posted at this website are also available for viewing in person at the PDS Department, located on the second floor of the County Administration Building, 913 S. Dubuque St. in Iowa City, Iowa.